 While music and decorations add to the gemütlichkeit of any Oktoberfest, the food and drink are the really central elements.
 Everyone recognizes that Germans make top notch beer, but don’t brush off German food.
-My cousin Mollie and I prepared a German feast for our Oktoberfest guests to enjoy.
+My cousin Mollie and I prepared a feast of traditional German foods for our Oktoberfest guests to enjoy.

 My cousin Mollie follows Emeril’s sauerbraten recipe, which our grandfather said tasted just like his German grandma’s recipe.
 The meat (we needed 10 pounds!) needs to marinate for several days before cooking, so make sure to plan ahead!